Play

 The launch is just the beginning, and a different set of key performance indicators (KPIs) are used to measure success.
 For instance, pre-sale and launch window sales numbers matter less.
 Metacritic scores also become less relevant as they represent the state of the game at a snapshot in time.

-Two key metrics for measuring the success of a live service game include user retention and engagement.
-There are a variety of ways and mechanisms to increase user retention and engagement, but a fundamental tool is to engage the community and have your players embrace the experience as their own.
+Two key metrics for measuring the success of a live service game include user player retention and engagement.
+There are a variety of ways and mechanisms to increase user retention and player engagement, but a fundamental tool is to engage the community and have your players embrace the experience as their own.

 Some developers get the players to generate content around the game through streaming on Twitch, YouTube videos, or via community-centric discussion channels such as Discord or Reddit.
 A thriving community is the backbone of a successful live service game, and having an effective community manager is invaluable.
 Player data is also a powerful tool for empowering operation of a live service.